zachstultz/anime-lang-track-corrector/readme.md

 1. Rewrite script to use classes.
 2. Massive code cleanup.
 3. Simplify README setup.
-4. Find alternative to Subtitles Edit, and eliminate that dependency.
+4. Find alternative to SubtitleEdit, and eliminate that dependency.
 5. Offer langdetect as an alternative to fasttext.